rguntik/contentDiff/README.md

 # Git Patch Creation Script

-This bash script takes a directory path as an argument, creates a Git patch from the content of the directory, and copies it to your clipboard.
+This bash script takes a directory path as an argument, creates a Git patch from the content of the directory (excluding the 'tmp' folder), and copies it to your clipboard.

 ## Usage